 Removing stains from white shirts is straightforward, but I had to experiment a bit removing armpit stains from colored clothing.
 Vinegar brought out the little blemishes, but it only put a dent in the armpit stains so I broke out the baking soda and dish soap.

-I wet the armpits with cold water, applied liquid dish soap and sprinkled baking soda.
-With a small scrub brush, I scrubbed the area, both inside and out.
+Wet the armpits with cold water, apply liquid dish soap and sprinkle baking soda to the area.
+With a small scrub brush, scrub the area, both inside and out.

-I had to repeat this process 2 times to get these results, and as you can see on the salmon-colored shirt, it’s possible that this changes the color a little bit.
+This process had to be repeated 2 times to get these results, and as you can see on the salmon-colored shirt, it’s possible that this changes the color a little bit.

 Personally, I’m not bothered by a slightly whitened armpit compared to the sweaty-looking deodorant marks, but you should test this first if you’re nervous about ruining clothing.